Destination Wedding (2018) - Review

 DestinationWedding03-1024x427.jpg

-What I think makes Destination Wedding stand out in the romcom sea are the risks that it takes and the smart casting choices.
+What makes Destination Wedding stand out in the romcom sea are the risky art casting choices.
 While Ryder and Reeves have come a long way from their days of stiff performances in Victorian-era roles, if there is one type of character they both excel at playing, it's the monotone cynic.
-Reeves is not known for his acting range, but manages to be convincing and entertaining in the movies in which he just needs to be relatively quiet or just sarcastic.
-Ryder has gotten a bit more love due to her Stranger Things career-revival, but she slips right into the role of Lindsey, the ex-fiance who got stood up and can't get over it.
+Reeves is not known for his acting range but manages to be convincing and entertaining in movies in which he just needs to be relatively quiet or sarcastic.
+Ryder has gotten a bit more love due to her Stranger Things career revival, but she slips right into the role of Lindsey, the ex-fiance who got stood up and can't get over it.
 Despite their stiff performances in Dracula 20 years ago, the chemistry they share in Destination Wedding is delightfully witty, scathing, sarcastic, and seamless.

 DestinationWedding05-1024x427.jpg